Rick Brinkley: Resignation and fraud conviction

 In August 2015, Brinkley resigned his seat effective December 31, 2015, citing personal reasons.
 The resignation came while he was under investigation by the Oklahoma State Bureau of Investigation on accusations of embezzlement from the Tulsa Better Business Bureau where he had served as Chief Operating Officer.
 The BBB sued, alleging in court filings that Brinkley used the money for "his mortgage, pool cleaner, personal credit card invoices, and to support a hidden gambling habit, in an amount believed to be in excess of $1,800,000."

-Upon resigning, Brinkley entered a plea agreement with federal prosecutors in which he admitted to embezzling at least $1.8 million from the BBB and pled guilty to five counts of wire fraud and one count of filing a false income tax return.
+Upon resigning, Brinkley entered a plea agreement with federal prosecutors in which he admitted to embezzling at least $1.8 million from the BBB and pleaded guilty to five counts of wire fraud and one count of filing a false income tax return.
 The embezzlement was related to Brinkley's gambling addiction.

 In March 2016, Brinkley was sentenced to 37 months in federal prison.
 He was ordered to pay $1,829,033 in restitution to the BBB and $165,000 to the IRS.